 Obtain or transfer the ICP registration for the domain names through Alibaba Cloud.
 For more information about ICP registration, see ICP registration guide.

 Resolve the domain name to your endpoint.
 To be specific, resolve the CNAME records to the domain name that is pointed to the endpoint IP address.
 Set CNAME records before binding in Function Compute.
-For more information about DNS resolution, see DNS settings.

 For example, if your domain name is